zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-service-broker-messaging/setup-service-broker-messaging.md

   ![](images/48599172582ed1a60b4d47307a5c04fc.png " ")

+9. Once uploaded, go back to the `msdataworkshopbucket` page, and you should see the uploaded file in the list.

   ![](images/e7d97fd1eeae32cf65f68072fbb497b3.png " ")

-8. For convenience, create a pre-authenticated URL to the Object eliminating the need to sign-in when accessing the object.
+10. For convenience, create a pre-authenticated URL to the Object eliminating the need to sign-in when accessing the object.
 Click the other options icon located to the right of the `cwallet.sso` object, and select **Create Pre-Authenticated Request**.
 On the next page confirm the defaults and click